HTV04/open_agb_firm/README.md

 * And more to come!

 ## Disclaimer
 open_agb_firm is currently in alpha.
-While open_agb_firm is relatively stable and safe to use, there are some quirks that have not been fixed.
+While open_agb_firm is relatively stable and safe to use, some quirks that have not been fixed.
 See [Known Issues](#known-issues) for more information.

 Additionally, we are not responsible for any damage that may occur to your system as a direct or indirect result of you using open_agb_firm.